 Insomnia Games Festival took place in Dublin on November 9th & 10th and comfortably sold out with 5,200 people from across Ireland and throughout Europe attending the show at the RDS.
-The festival brought together many aspects of today’s gaming landscape, with attendees reporting a great atmosphere across the entire weekend.
+The festival brought together many aspects of today’s exciting esports and gaming landscape, with attendees reporting an electric atmosphere across the entire weekend.

-The opportunity to meet Youtubers and special guests from the gaming world proved a particular highlight.
-Irish Youtuber Call Me Kevin was delighted to meet his fans on home soil “I had a blast at Insomnia Dublin.
+The opportunity to meet YouTubers and special guests from the gaming world proved a particular highlight.
+Irish YouTuber Call Me Kevin, with an audience of over 2m followers, was delighted to meet his fans on home soil “I had a blast at Insomnia Dublin.
 It was my first time attending an Irish convention and it was amazing to meet some of my Irish viewers!”
-UK YouTuber Pyrocynical was an equally huge draw at the event, and was just as enthusiastic saying “I had an awesome time……the crowd was epic!”
+UK YouTuber Pyrocynical, with an audience of over 3m followers, was an equally huge draw at the event, and was just as enthusiastic saying “I had an awesome time……the crowd was epic!”

 Perennial favourite Fortnite was a great success, with 100 players competing across the weekend in the Fortnite Challenge in a bid to win their share of a prize pool valued at over €1,000.
 The FIFA 20 tournament also saw some amazing matches throughout the festival, with spectators and players alike witnessing an unforgettable showdown in the final.

 Visitors also got a taste of the future of VR Gaming with the Irish debut of the Vive Cosmos VR headset, while the event was also supported by a number of partners including Trust Gaming, Konami, Ubisoft and Apache Pizza.